 - I don’t have to be perfect

 - It is okay to ask for what I need

 - This moment will not last forever

 Taking care of ourselves when we are upset is an important part of being an adult and being in a relationship.
 Without these skills, our emotional health is at the whim of whatever is currently happening.

-WeConcile.com is an educational program to help couples improve their relationship.
-It is coming out as an app in 2021.
+WeConcile.com is an app to help couples improve their relationship.

 Learn more about what to do if you are Arguing Your Relationship.